yetigit/MarcusAureliusQuotes/README.md

 - Install the plugin
 - Load the plugin *" **Stoic Quotes** "*
-- Have fun !
-You can also adjust the settings in the project settings by searching for `quote`
+- Adjust the settings in the project settings by searching for `quote`
+- Have fun!
+Now a small slate window will pop every once in a while with a stoic quote

 ## Settings